webrecorder/public-web-archives/README.md

 ### Aren't there other archives lists out there already?

-It is important to recognize that there are a few existing lists out there, mostly originating from the Memento project:
+Yes!
+It is important to recognize that there are a few existing lists out there, mostly originating from the Memento project.

  - The [Memento Project](http://timetravel.mementoweb.org/) at LANL deserves much credit for starting and maintaining [achivelist.xml](http://labs.mementoweb.org/aggregator_config/archivelist.xml), a list of archives that support the [Memento Protocol](https://tools.ietf.org/html/rfc7089).
    This list is a key part of the [time travel search engine](http://timetravel.mementoweb.org/about/) and [memento aggregator api service](http://timetravel.mementoweb.org/guide/api/)

  - The [ODU Memento Aggregator](https://github.com/oduwsdl/memgator) project also contains such a list: [archives.json](https://github.com/oduwsdl/memgator/blob/master/archives.json)

+ - The [oldweb.today](http://oldweb.today/) project uses an earlier version of such a list: [archives.yaml](https://github.com/oldweb-today/netcapsule/blob/master/archives.yaml) Thie list is used to provide archives accessible via the service.

  - Wikipedia also maintains a [Listing of Web archiving initiatives](https://en.wikipedia.org/wiki/List_of_Web_archiving_initiatives)

 If there are other such lists, feel free to let us know or submit a pull request to include them here.